AMcEnaney1/OceanSatelliteImages/README.md

 'run_polymer_on_folder()' function, where the latter runs with a batch of data.

-### 3.7 Modifying requests
+### 3.5 Modifying requests

-#### 3.7.1 Adding SentinelHub requests
+#### 3.5.1 Adding SentinelHub requests

 As is this code allows for both individual and bulk requests of satellite bands from all [supported satellites](https://docs.sentinel-hub.com/api/latest/data/).

 If you are adding a request of a singular band you need to first add an evalscript to the 'evalscripts.py' file, then add the corresponding request function to the 'requestFunctions.py' file.
-Once you have done this you can define the relevant file and folder paths in 'globalVars.py', these would be a string representing the preface and a string representing a suffix for the related csv files.
-Then move down to the computations section and set up a csv path using the current paths as examples.
-You are now ready to call this request in the main function of 'sat.py'.

-If you are adding a request of multiple bands you can do the same steps as done for the singular band, only this time when moving to the computations section be sure to create a new for loop as directed at the top of 'globalVars.py'.

-#### 3.7.2 Removing SentinelHub requests

-To remove requests you can just remove the code calling them from the main function in 'sat.py'.

-#### 3.7.3 Adding Sentinelsat requests
+#### 3.5.2 Adding Sentinelsat requests

-To add a sentinelsat request you can define a new request function in the 'sentinelsatRequests.py' file.
+To add a sentinelsat request you can define a new request function in the 'request_functions.py' file.
 Documentation for creating these exist [here](https://sentinelsat.readthedocs.io/en/latest/api_reference.html).

-Then you need to create a folder name for this new request, before creating a list representing the directories for each different location/bounding box.
-It is recommended to have this path be of the form 'polymer_root_directory/location_name/request_name' and may not work otherwise.
-This should be fixed in later versions of the code.

-#### 3.7.3 Removing Sentinelsat requests

-See above.

-### 3.8 Examples
+### 3.6 Examples

-Examples of how to utilize the different functions are present in 'sat.py'.
+Examples of how to utilize the different functions are present in the 'examples' folder.
 This includes sentinelHub, sentinelsat, running POLYMER, and applying linear models.

 ---